OneAgent monitoring modes

 CPU other

-Average CPU time spent on other tasks: servicing interrupt requests (IRQ), running virtual machines under the control of the host's kernel (It means the host is a hypervisor for VMs).
+Average CPU time spent on other tasks: servicing interrupt requests (IRQ), running virtual machines under the control of the host's kernel (meaning the host is a hypervisor for VMs).
 It's available only for Linux hosts

 builtin:host.cpu.physc